elemprod/lptask/README.md

 Each task has a handler function assigned with the `sched_task_config()` function.
 The handler function is used to perform the task's work and is called from the main context once the task's interval has expired.
-The handler must follow the `sched_handler_t` function prototype.
+The handler function must follow the `sched_handler_t` prototype.

-A reference to the task itself is supplied to the handler so that the task can be updated inside the handler function.
-For example, a repeating LED FLASH task could be stopped inside its handler after a condition has been met.
+A reference to the task is supplied to the handler function when its call so that the task can be updated inside the handler function.
+For example, a repeating task could be stopped inside its handler once a condition has been met.

 ```c
 // Task Handler Function